scigility/scigility.github.io/_jobs/opening-1-pe-professional.de.md

 pdf: Professional_Big_Data_Platform_Engineer.pdf
 ---

 Scigility combines academic and practical knowhow to a unique Big Data service offering for our customers.
-We define, build and operate integrated Big Data platforms, build ap- plications to create new insights to our customer’s data and support customers within the legal framework.
+We define, build and operate integrated Big Data platforms, build applications to create new insights to our customer’s data and support customers within the legal framework.

 **Your Tasks**

-* Design, Build, operate and maintain distributed, high-available systems for Data Analytics, either on cloud- / hybrid or on-premise platforms, leveraging state-of-the-art technologies, tools and methodologies
+* Design, Build, operate and maintain distributed, high-available systems for Data Analytics, either on cloud / hybrid or on-premise platforms, leveraging state-of-the-art technologies, tools and methodologies
-* Create workflows to facilitate automated setup, configuration, security and deployments as Infrastructure-As-Code artifacts
+* Create workflows to facilitate automated setup, configuration, security and deployments as infrastructure-as-code artifacts
 * Review, audit and troubleshoot existing solutions and system architectures
 * Participate in customer workshops and presentation of the proposed solutions
 * Explore available technologies to provide business support to our clients